abeaucha/ClusteringAutism/README.md

 ## Build the project environment

+The typical installation time for the project environment is approximatley 10 minutes.

-Construct the project (conda) environment by sourcing the setup script:
+The project (conda) environment is constructed by sourcing the setup script:

 ```shell
 ./setup.sh